Chapter 5.25

 (6) The village board may require that the beer garden or beer patio be enclosed partially or completely by a fence or wall, as appropriate in the specific circumstances of any application.

 (7) The village board may require installation and maintenance of digital video surveillance covering the entire area of the beer garden or beer patio.
-Digital recordings shall be kept for a minimum of 30 days and made available to the Arena police department upon request.
+Digital recordings shall be kept for a minimum of 30 days and made available to the police upon request.

 (8) All outdoor premises shall be sufficiently lighted to ensure the safety of patrons at all times when any patrons shall be therein, and at all times when open to the public.
 Lighting of the area must be shielded and not be of intensity or brilliance to create glare which is distracting to adjoining property owners or can become a hazard or danger to vehicular traffic.